Someecards Logo

 Why do I have to conceal my bodily functions to keep being s*&y and preserve the mystery?
 There are other ways to keep the mystery going.
 AITA?

 YTA.
-Apparently unpopular opinion on Reddit: Our loved ones don't deserve less consideration than the general public, they deserve more.
+Apparently unpopular opinion: Our loved ones don't deserve less consideration than the general public, they deserve more.

 If you can 'quiet burp' in public, why are you randomly doing gross loud burps in front of your spouse who's trying to remain attracted to you?
 Like, 'safe space' is good, but 'keeping the magic alive' is also good.